 "The content was great – informative but not overwhelming, combining useful practical experiences and guidance, helpful suggestions for future practice – such as firelighting, what kit is needed, methods and safety requirements as well as advice given to start to learn about forest inhabitants – flora & fauna, weather and seasonal awareness.
 Also, the time set aside for moments of tranquility and mindfulness – sit spot - was just about right - though I could always have sat still for a little longer……"

 Who is it for?
 Aimed at existing outdoor leaders, healthcare practitioners, social prescribers, therapists, and those wanting to start out on learning about ecotherapy and green-care practices.
 Primarily for those wanting to work with groups rather than one-to-one.
 Talk to us if you are not sure if this is for you.
+It's important to note that it is not is qualification to practice therapy, and will build on the skills and experience you already bring.

 Location At Neroche Woodlanders base, Young Wood, near Staple Fitzpaine, Taunton, Somerset.